-- All roles within our sport (employees and volunteers) both new and existing should be assessed using (a) Appendix 3: Child-Related Position Assessment Recommendations: Assessment. - A Child-related position means a position that involves or may involve contact with Children/Young (b) People, either under the position description or due to the nature of the role. - Positions assessed as 'Child-related' should be appointed using the recruitment and screening process (c) outlined in this Appendix 2: Recruitment, Screening and Training Recommendations.
+- (a) All roles within our sport (employees and volunteers) both new and existing should be assessed using Appendix 3: Child-Related Position Assessment Recommendations Appendix 3: - (b) A Child-related position means a position that involves or may involve contact with Children/Young People, either under the position description or due to the nature of the role. - (c) Positions assessed as 'Child-related' should be appointed using the recruitment and screening process outlined in this Appendix 2: Recruitment, Screening and Training Recommendations Appendix 2.